There are restrictions on the type of vehicles allowed to use or deliver waste to our household waste recycling centres.

 Vehicles delivering waste from a charity, voluntary group, community group or religious premises need to be registered.
 Please register using our registration form for charities (pdf / 67 KB) (charities are currently unable to register online).
 Once registered you will be issued with a household waste recycling centre charity pass to display in your vehicle windscreen.
-Please read the user guidance leaflet (pdf / 346 KB) below for further details.
+Please read the user guidance for further details.

 Vehicles delivering commercial waste